-- United Negro College Fund: UNCF offers 200 scholarships valued at up to $5,000 each to high school seniors and college freshman.
+- United Negro College Fund (UNCF): UNCF offers 200 scholarships valued at up to $5,000 each to high school seniors and college freshmen.
 To be eligible, students must have at least a 2.7 GPA and be a U.S. citizen or permanent resident.
 Students should also have a passion for entrepreneurship and innovation.

 - Thurgood Marshall College Fund: The Thurgood Marshall College Fund awards nearly 500 scholarships each year to students based on merit and financial need.
-Scholarships range in value up to $25,000.
+Scholarships range in value.

 Female-specific nonprofit organizations often offer scholarships for women of all races.
 They range in value, and some are need based while others are awarded on merit.
 Three women’s rights groups that offer scholarships include:

-- National Association of Negro Business and Professional Women’s Clubs: NANBPWC has four merit-based scholarships for black women nationwide.
+- National Association of Negro Business and Professional Women’s Clubs (NANBPWC): NANBPWC offers merit-based scholarships for Black women nationwide.

-- National Foundation for Women Legislators: The NFWL manages the Annual Bill of Rights Essay Scholarship Contest, a $3,000 scholarship awarded to six high school juniors and seniors.
+- National Foundation for Women Legislators: The NFWL manages the Annual Constitution Essay Scholarship Contest, a $3,000 scholarship awarded to six high school juniors and seniors.

 - Young Women’s Christian Association: The YWCA provides over 20,000 young women with leadership programs and scholarships each year.
 The organization offers four scholarships in select metro areas to students who stand out as leaders and activists working to end intolerance and discrimination.

-There are hundreds of scholarships for African-American women offered by private companies, individual donors, and professional groups.
-They can range in value from a few hundred to tens of thousands of dollars, and can be need or merit based.
+There are hundreds of scholarships for African-American women offered by private companies, individual donors and professional groups.
+They can range in value from a few hundred to tens of thousands of dollars and can be either need or merit based.

 You can find scholarship opportunities on databases such as Fastweb or Scholarships.com.
 By focusing on awards based on your specific situation, you could increase your likelihood of winning a scholarship.

-If you’re planning to attend college, researching scholarships for black women now can dramatically reduce how much you need to borrow in student loans later.
-By reaching out to the organizations and groups listed above, you can find and apply for scholarships right away.
+So if you’re planning to attend college, research grants and scholarships for Black women to reduce how much you need to borrow in student loans later.
+By reaching out to the organizations and groups listed above, you can find and apply for grants and scholarships right away.

 For more ways to limit your education costs, search for state-specific grants you can use to pay for school.